Posted March 9, 2010

 On St. Patrick's Day, Americans of all stripes celebrate Irishness – or imbibe in all things Irish – without political or religious reservation.
 But being Irish in America wasn't always so carefree, primarily due to the issue of being Catholic in America.

-When the American colonial experiment began in the early 17th century, Europe was about to descend into the catastrophic Thirty Years War (1618–1648), which stemmed initially from conflicts between Catholics and Protestants.
-Beginning in 1642, the English Civil War pitted Parliamentarians and Puritans against King Charles I, whose opponents deemed to be not sufficiently Protestant.
+When the American colonial experiment began in the early 17th century, reverberations of the Protestant Reformation were still rumbling through Europe and Britain: Europe was about to descend into the catastrophic Thirty Years War (1618–1648), which stemmed initially from conflicts between Catholics and Protestants; and beginning in 1642, the English Civil War pitted Parliamentarians and Puritans against King Charles I, whose opponents deemed to be not sufficiently Protestant.

 jfk“I believe in an America that is officially neither Catholic, Protestant nor Jewish; where no public official either requests or accepts instructions on public policy from the Pope, the National Council of Churches or any other ecclesiastical source; where no religious body seeks to impose its will directly or indirectly upon the general populace or the public acts of its officials; and where religious liberty is so indivisible that an act against one church is treated as an act against all,” Kennedy said in his landmark 1960 speech to the to the Greater Houston Ministerial Association.

-The history of religious diversity in America is surveyed in the University of Massachusetts Press book, Religious Liberty in America: The First Amendment in Historical and Contemporary Perspective by Bruce T. Murray.
+The history of religious pluralism in America is surveyed in the University of Massachusetts Press book, Religious Liberty in America: The First Amendment in Historical and Contemporary Perspective by Bruce T. Murray.

 “This concise and readable book discusses topics relating to the religion clauses of the First Amendment and, more generally, to the interaction of religion and politics in the United States. ...
 It is a highly accessible introduction to the topics it addresses, complete with references for documentation or further reading. ...
 The book is well written, engaging, and balanced in its presentations of competing views.”